Cubic fourfolds containing a plane and a quintic del Pezzo surface: Nontriviality criteria for Clifford invariants

-for some $x,y \in \ZZ$.
-The determinant of this matrix is always congruent to 5 modulo 8, so this lattice cannot be a finite index sublattice of $A(X)$, which has even discriminant by hypothesis.
+Suppose that such a cycle $R$ exists and consider the sublattice $\lattice{h^2, Q, R} \subset A(X)$.
+It is straightforward to see that its intersection form has a Gram matrix whose determinant is congruent to 5 modulo 8 for any possible choice of $R$ (cf.\ \cite[Lemma~4.4]{hassett:rational_cubic}), so this lattice cannot be a finite index sublattice of $A(X)$, which has even discriminant by hypothesis.
 Hence no such 2-cycle $R$ exists and thus $\beta$ is nontrivial.
-The final claim follows directly from Corollary~\ref{claim}.
+The claim follows from Proposition~\ref{claim}. \end{proof}

-Finally, if the associated K3 surface $S$ of degree 2 has Picard rank 2 and even N\'eron--Severi discriminant, then $A(X)$ has rank 3 and even discriminant by Corollary~\ref{claim}. \end{proof}

 We now provide an explicit geometric condition for the nontriviality of the Clifford invariant, which will be necessary in \S\ref{sec:example}.
 We say that a cubic fourfold $X$ containing a plane has a \linedef{tangent conic} if there exists a conic $C \subset \PP^2$ everywhere tangent to the discriminant curve $D\subset \PP^2$ of the associated quadric surface bundle.